National Highway 66 (India): Connectivity

-Collapse
+Collapses

-On 19 May 2025 at 2:30 pm IST, a section of National Highway 66 caved in near Kooriyad, Malappuram district, Kerala, at around 2:30 pm on May 2025.
+On 19 May 2025 at 2:30 pm IST, a section of National Highway 66 caved in near Kooriyad, Malappuram district, Kerala, at around 2:30 pm in May 2025.
 The collapse, including a retaining wall, fell onto the service road built over the filled paddy field, causing the nearby paddy field to split and form a small hill.
 The collapse occurred on a road under construction by the KNRCL company in the Ramanattukara-Valanchery reach of the new 6-lane National Highway.
 Four cars on the service road were damaged in the collapse.
 Seven passengers travelling in the car were injured.
 Three cars were involved in the accident, and seven were injured.
 The collapse significantly delayed construction on NH66.
 No casualties occurred.

 The Ministry of Road Transport and Highways has issued an order to reconstruct the road and investigate the accident.
 The central government has debarred the KNRC company that was carrying out the construction.
 Member of Parliament (Malappuram) E. T. Mohammed Basheer discussed the accident details with Union Road Transport Minister Nitin Gadkari, and Nitin issued an order for investigation and banned the KNRC company that was carrying out the construction work.
 Kerala Chief Minister and Kerala Public Works Department have also ordered an investigation into the accident.

 Union Road Transport Minister Nitin Gadkari agreed to carry out a full investigation into the collapse.
 Member of Parliament E. T. Mohammed Basheer met Union Minister Nitin Gadkari immediately after the incident and said that the Union Minister had assured that appropriate action would be taken against the National Highways Authority of India (NHAI) officials if they were found responsible for the lapses.
 He also said that Gadkari had said that steps would be taken to enforce the bank guarantee given by the contractor and blacklist the construction company.
 Congress President Sunny Joseph asked the Pinarayi Vijayan government to determine the responsibilities for the deteriorating National Highway 66.

 Protests took place in Kooriyad, and Indian Youth Congress workers held a protest march to the KNRCL office.
 On 20 May, the Muslim Youth League held a protest march at Kuriyad.

+Another similar incident occurred at Mylakkadu in Kollam, Kerala, on December 5, 2025.

+In a landslide that occurred at Shirur village, Ankola taluk, Uttara Kannada district of Karnataka state on 16 July 2024, Six persons lost their lives and few vehicles washed away to nearby Aghanashini river.
+Unscientific construction of National Highway 66 by cutting hill in vertical steep manner instead of giving slope is said to be cause of landslide.